 Clyde Brooks joined his father John in the pool construction business in 1974 and became President of Brooks Pool Company in 1993.
 Clyde has been involved in virtually every aspect of pool construction and has developed and overseen hundreds of projects from beginning to end – from developing plans, working with Owners, Builders and Architects, and working hands-on alongside his crew.
 Like his father, Clyde began his career in swimming at an early age as well, and became one of the first nationally ranked competitive swimmers in Arkansas.
 In 1958, prior to the official recording of national age group times, Clyde's time for the 100-Yard freestyle, 8 and under division, was unofficially the fastest in the nation.
 In 1960, Clyde and his relay teams set official national age group records in the 10 & Under, 160-Yard Medley Relay and the 200-Meter Medley Relay.
 In 1961, Clyde ranked in the Top 5 in the nation in three solo events.
 He and his team had the fastest time in the country for the 200-Yard Medley Relay and ranked in the Top 5 in the nation in three other relay events.
 Clyde continued to dominate the sport while swimming for McClellan High School and Hendrix College and was inducted into the Arkansas Swimming Hall of Fame in 1991.

-Clayton Brooks joined his father and grandfather in the pool construction business in 1993.
-He has since become the Vice President and Construction Manager of Brooks Pools Company.
-He personally oversees and manages all aspects of each construction project and brings an unmatched combination of knowledge, skill and expertise to every project - from initial planning, developing plans, controlling and monitoring project budgets and schedules, working with Owners, Builders and Architects, and working hands-on alongside his crew.
+Clayton Brooks joined his father and grandfather in the business in 1993 and now serves as the President of the company.
+Clay personally oversees and manages all aspects of each construction project and brings an unmatched combination of knowledge, skill and expertise to every project - from initial planning, developing plans, controlling and monitoring project budgets and schedules, working with Owners, Builders and Architects, and working hands-on alongside his crew.
 Clay has completed many projects to the satisfaction of numerous Owners, Builders and Architects, ensuring each is finished at the highest standards and providing a guarantee of quality beyond compare.